 To adapt your favourite recipe to a gluten-free version, first you'll need to replace the regular wheat flour with a gluten-free flour alternative.
 This can be a blend of non-wheat flour options such as brown rice, almond, oat* or tapioca flour.
 Once you have chosen a flour substitute, you'll want to use a binder as mentioned above.
 Binders such as xanthan gum or guar gum are my go-to choices to replace the gluten many recipes.
 As mentioned before, binders provide structure and elasticity to the gluten-free baked goods.

-5. Flavor Enhancements: gluten-free recipes sometimes benefit from additional flavor enhancers like vanilla extract, cinnamon, or citrus zest.
+Flavour Enhancements: gluten-free recipes sometimes benefit from additional flavour enhancers like vanilla extract, cinnamon, or citrus zest.

 Additionally, ensure that all other ingredients used in the recipe are gluten-free.
 This includes checking labels for hidden sources of gluten, such as soy sauce or malt vinegar.
 You'll also want to be especially mindful of cross-contamination by using separate utensils, pans, and baking sheets for gluten-free preparations (especially if baking for with coeliacs disease or severe allergies).
 But by following these suggestions, you can successfully adapt your recipe to be gluten-free.